 That space in a leading British newspaper is availed for his trash speaks volumes about the publication’s integrity and motives.
 But then again, when it comes to Rwanda, it seems, anything goes…

 Recognizing himself in the book as ‘Moses’, one of its main characters, Rwandan Journalist Sam Gody Nshimiyimana, expresses his astonishment in an article published in Rwanda Focus, a local newspaper, and distances himself from Sundaram’s ‘utter lies’.

 This story isn’t finished, it won’t stop there, we can’t just stop at writing rebuttals in local papers as people come here, insult us, and negate the genocide.
 They should not get away with it.
 Fortunately the world has changed.
-We Africans should be able to sue this type of author and help those coming after them think first before they write this type of insensitive nonsense.
+We Africans should be able to sue this type of authors and help those coming after them to think first before they write this type of insensitive nonsense.
 Had we read ‘Stringer’ from DRC before, we wouldn’t have even spoken to this man..

 Author and Journalist Christopher Hitchens once said: ‘Everybody does have a book in them, but in most cases that’s where it should stay.’
 This one should have definitely stayed in Sundaram’s deceitful mind, sadly it speaks to a certain clientele, and creates jobs for the people he calls: ‘professional propagandists’